Snowbreak 101: Neural Simulation

 Control EffectGenerally Affected GroupsSpecific Bosses Affected

-ParalyzeMechanical EnemiesNi-Type Mech (both variants), Cerberus, Teumessian, Joseph - Hardened
+ParalyzeMechanical EnemiesNi-Type Mech (both variants), Cerberus, Teumessian, Joseph - Hardened, pi - Purified

-Note that every Neural Sim boss can be affected by Slow, which makes operatives who can effectively apply it universally useful.
+Note that every Neural Sim boss can be affected by Slow with the singular exception of Snowbreak Aku-MA, which makes operatives who can effectively apply it universally useful.

 Team Building